xNickyDev/Forkman/gitbook/commands/ask.md

----
+# /ask

-description: Ask a question regarding Forkman.
+Ask a question regarding Forkman.
----

-# -ask

-{% hint style="info" %}
+> [!NOTE]
-This is a **Beta** command.
+> This is a **Beta** command.
 Results may return incorrect or misleading information.
 If you encounter any problems, please consider reporting them to us immediately on our [Support Server](https://discord.gg/DEEZY5cwpy).
-{% endhint %}

 ## Usage

 ```
--ask <question>
+/ask <question>
 ```

 ## Arguments